Abstract

 Although it is a common task, the currently available software packages for tomogram segmentation often leave room for improvement in either scope, accessibility, or open availability of the source code.
 Some popular programs, such as Amira™ (Thermo Fisher Scientific), are not free to use, while other more general purpose EM data processing suites offer limited functionality in terms of visualization and user interaction.
 Specifically, we found that a deficit existed of software that is easy to use, competitively performing, freely available, and dedicated to segmentation of cryoET datasets for downstream processing.

-To demonstrate the use of Ais, we outline its use in two such tasks: first, to automate the particle picking step of a subtomogram averaging workflow, and secondly for the generation of rich three-dimensional models of cellular architecture, with ten distinct cellular components, based on cryoET datasets acquired on cellular samples.
+To demonstrate the use of Ais, we outline its use in two such tasks: first, to automate the particle picking step of a subtomogram averaging workflow, and secondly for the generation of rich three-dimensional visualizations of cellular architecture, with ten distinct cellular components, based on cryoET datasets acquired on cellular samples.

 Results and discussion

 Many cryoET datasets look alike, especially for cellular samples.
 A model prepared by one user to segment, for example, ribosomes in a dataset with a pixel size of 10 Å, might also be adequate for another user’s ribosome segmentation at 12 Å per pixel.
-To facilitate this sort of reuse and sharing of models, we launched an open model repository at aiscryoet.org where users can freely upload and download successfully trained models (Fig. 1d).
-Models that pass screening become public, are labelled with relevant metadata (Fig. 1e), and can be downloaded in a format that allows for direct use in Ais.
+To facilitate this sort of reuse and sharing of models, we launched an open model repository at aiscryoet.org where users can freely upload and download successfully trained models (Fig. 1D).
+Models that pass screening become public, are labelled with relevant metadata (Fig. 1E), and can be downloaded in a format that allows for direct use in Ais.
 Thus, users can skip the annotation and training steps of the segmentation workflow.
 To kickstart the repository, all 27 models that are presented in this article have been uploaded to it.

 A library of neural network architectures supports varied applications